 Oat the Goat – June 2018

-The website was initiated by the New Zealand Ministry of Education to promote the ideas of humanism.
+TThe New Zealand Ministry of Education initiated the website to promote the ideas of humanism.
 This is an interactive animated storybook.

 The reader directly participates in the story, selects actions and replies in the dialogues.
 Actually, the jury called the interactivity one of the key strengths of this website.
 The design and content quality are also great.